maulanaady/AquaTech-User-Activity-Analysis/README.md

 ### Terraform (for activating Cloud Storage and BigQuery services)
 +	Install Terraform on your machine/VM.
 +	Change directory to the **gcp_terraform** folder.
-+	In the *gcp_terraform/variables.tf file*, update the Terraform variables for project, region, and location according to your preferences.
++	In the *gcp_terraform/variables.tf* file, update the Terraform variables for project, region, and location according to your preferences.
 +	Execute `terraform init` and `terraform apply` to create the Cloud Storage bucket and BigQuery dataset.
-+	Open google cloud consoles, and navigate to bigquery.
++	Open google cloud console, and navigate to bigquery.
 Execute the query for the SQL commands in the *./ddl_table.sql* file.

 ### DBT
 +	Update sources.database in the **./airflow/data/dbt/user_activity/models/staging/schema.yml** file according to your project Id.
-+	We will use the *materialize = incremental* configuration for the dau and mau tables to handle "late arriving data".
++	We will use the *materialize = incremental* configuration for the *dau* and *mau* tables to handle *"late arriving data"*.

 ### Airflow
 + Preparation